idris-hackers/idris-mode/readme.markdown

 The following commands are available in `idris-ipkg-mode`:
 * `C-c C-f`: Insert a field, with completion support.
 Completion for field names is also available by pressing `M-TAB`.

+When a package is present, `idris-mode` gains a few convenience features.
+In particular, the Idris compiler's working directory is set based on the `sourcedir` directive in the package file, and certain filenames or module names become clickable buttons, to conveniently open them.

 Additionally, the command `M-x idris-start-project` will create a directory structure and initial package file for a new project.

 ## Installation